Docencia-fmrico/visual-behavior-rosqui/README.md

 First of all we have done a behaviour tree called <b>follow_ball.xml</b>.
 Using <b>Funcion Transformations</b>, a 3D camera and a color filter we can detect and follow a colored ball.

 <details><summary><b>Instalation</b></summary>
+For this task we had to install the following packages:

+    $ sudo apt-get install openni2-*
+    $ sudo apt-get install ros-noetic-rgbd-launch
+    $ sudo apt-get install --fix-missing ros-noetic-rgbd-launch

 </details>